Asymmetric All-Pay Auctions with Spillovers: Applications

 where the supremum is reached as $\delta_a \to 0$.
 If the war damages the territory at least as much as it costs the attacker to inflict such damage, ($\delta_a \geq c_a$), a tighter bound is obtained:

 Even if $c_a = c_d$, the defender is more than twice as likely to win than the attacker is.
 In our model, the stronger position of the defensive party comes as a byproduct of the inverse relationship between the attacker's strength and the erosion of the prize's value.
 This provides an alternate explanation on why it is typically easier to defend than to attack, something usually attributed to the high costs of maintaining long supply lines and of keeping seized territories \parencite{glaser1998what}.
 The defender's stronger position also suggests that any positive participation cost in a war contest imposed on the aggressor would be effective in discouraging aggression. \footnote{In the more general nonlinear model, where the value of the territory after invasion is given by $v_\delta(s_a)$ and the cost of choosing score $s_i$ to player $i$ is given by a continuously differentiable function $c_i:[0,\infty)\to\mathbb{R}_+$ satisfying the required assumptions A\ref{cond:smo} to A\ref{cond:pos}, $c_d(s) \leq c_a(s)$ is sufficient to ensure that $\tilde{G}_a(s) < \tilde{G}_d(s)$ for all $s>0$.
-By our algorithm, this guarantees the defender's payoff remains positive, with $G_d(s) = \frac{c_a (s)}{v_{\delta}(s)}$.}
+This guarantees the defender's payoff remains positive, with $G_d(s) = c_a (s)/v_{\delta}(s)$.}

-\subsection{War of Investment}
+\subsection{War of investment}

 Investment has long been considered as a method of committing to entry deterrence \parencite{dixit1980role}, while the war of attrition is a popular model of exit \parencite{fudenberg1986theory}.
-Our model can combine the two attributes into a single model of competition in continuous time, where players invest to stay in the game, but are able to recoup part of that investment if their opponent invests less.\footnote{The combined model is similar to the war of attrition with costly preparation (Section \ref{sec:WoAcp}).
-In fact, the two overlap when payoffs are linear.
-However, when payoffs are not linear, the two can be very different.} Wars of investment can also be used to model Cold-War style defense spending and competition between technology companies and R\&D races.
+Our model can combine the two attributes into a single model of competition in continuous time, where players invest to stay in the game, but are able to recoup part of that investment if their opponent invests less.
+Wars of investment can also be used to model Cold-War style defense spending and competition between technology companies and R\&D races.

 Assume two competitors, $1$ and $2$, invest in capital $s_i$ at cost $c_i(s_i)$.
 The capital is necessary to engage in competition and depreciates at a constant rate.
 Competition results in zero profits.
 However, the winner is able to extract monopoly profits and benefits from the remaining capital according to an increasing function $v_i(s_i - s_{-i})$.
 More concretely, assume payoffs are